s-d-w/taskagent/README.md

 Build and run with docker: `docker-compose up --build`

-Docker is configured to test, compile, and build the application without and dependencies other than docker.
-However, you can use the gradle wrapper to run it stand alone without docker.
+Docker is configured to test, compile, and build the application without any other installed dependencies other than docker.
+However, you can use the included gradle wrapper to run it without docker.

 Run just the tests: `./gradlew test`